*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 My DNA Bucket List Places in Ireland and Scotland

 I find this portion of my DNA fascinating because of the region’s history of human movement.
 It’s a mish-mash of Celtic, Roman, Viking, Norman, and Anglo-Saxon bloodlines and cultures.
-Because of this, who’s to know what lineage I actually have ties to?!
+Because of this (and the considerably low percentage), who’s to know what lineage I actually have ties to?!

 My DNA Bucket List Places in England